 Just Plain Right

 Time: 4 p.m. to 5 p.m.

 Persuasive arguments are based on understanding at a deep level the theme, the argument’s key points, the record, and the way the judges are likely to think about the case.

-This webinar is co-sponsored by the Appellate Section of the State Bar of Michigan and Plunkett Cooney.
-It will provide a deep dive into the fascinating process of creating persuasive briefs and oral arguments with insights from a successful appellate attorney and a former Chief Judge of the Michigan Court of Appeals, Mary Massaron and Judge Henry Saad, and Michigan Court of Appeals Judge Anica Letica.
+This webinar was co-sponsored by the Appellate Section of the State Bar of Michigan and Plunkett Cooney.
+It provided a deep dive into the fascinating process of creating persuasive briefs and oral arguments with insights from a successful appellate attorney and a former Chief Judge of the Michigan Court of Appeals, Mary Massaron and Judge Henry Saad, and Michigan Court of Appeals Judge Anica Letica.